 A good lunch is followed by "Mail Call" and an hour-long rest period.
 This quiet time may be used for writing letters, listening to music, reading, or maybe a little “catnap.”
 At the bell, boys and girls enjoy “Free Swim” and then that highly popular afternoon activity, Canteen, for a cold drink and a snack!
 There is an Elective period, then Cabin Time or League Games.
 On the occasional rainy afternoon campers settle into the cabins for a world famous WMAC Wacky Macky Radio Show – with lots of juicy camp gossip and always one song in a row!
 After supper and a few minutes of free time, the whole camp gathers on the rock steps in front of the Rec Hall for the “Six O’Clock News” (around 7:15), with live reports on Camp News, Sports, and Weather!
 Awards are presented and accomplishments of the day are recognized – like who caught the biggest fish, shot the highest score, or won the Barrel Race at Horseback!
 Afterwards, everyone attends a short Vesper Service at twilight in the amphitheater.

 How about a lot of adventure in your life?!
 Then grab your gear and sign up for Camp Mac’s Adventure Elective!
-8th and 9th grade boys and girls spend each afternoon doing a variety of our most fun and exciting activities – like the Sky Ryder, Rappelling, Airsoft Wars, Zip Line “Balls of Glory”, Ultimate Kayaking and the Mental Adventure!
+8th grade boys and girls spend each afternoon doing a variety of our most fun and exciting activities – like the Sky Ryder, Rappelling, Airsoft Wars, Zip Line “Balls of Glory”, Ultimate Kayaking and the Mental Adventure!
 Taking Adventure might not make you the next Indiana Jones, but you’ll for sure be able to keep up with his cousin, Alabama Jones!